Words: Christo Cilliers

 A chance to be competitive & to have fun, do some steezy freeriding & some tight, up-in-your-face close runs.

 What do you do when you can’t race?
-You organise a new race as soon as possible, around the corner & give everyone two days notice.
+You organize a new race as soon as possible, around the corner & give everyone two days’ notice.
 This was the inspiration for the Steezeways flash race.

 And it didn’t disappoint.

-Racing started with “chilledout” 1 on 1’s & ended with 3 rider heats down a very narrow road lined with a pointy rock wall & super tight turns.
-Although the entire run is only 300 metres long & only gets you up to 45kph, it is still a dream road for longboarders as it offers us just what we need, STOKE!
+Racing started with “chilled-out” 1 on 1’s & ended with 3 rider heats down a very narrow road lined with a pointy rock wall & super tight turns.
+Although the entire run is only 300 meters long & only gets you up to 45kph, it is still a dream road for longboarders as it offers us just what we need, STOKE!
 No more, no less.

 Craig Harvsta decided to win & did the final race without putting a puck on the tar, Christo Cilliers came second because thee Lloyd Clark decided to run off after the first corner leaving him in third place at the end of the run.
 Apart from these guys, we had some Joburg Longboarder locals smashing the race, Bryn Langley, Casper Badenhorst, Peter Kohne, Robin Moodley & one Durban import, Oliver Shepherd.